Glossop: Sport

 Glossop is the smallest town in England to have had a team in the top tier of the English football league system.
-Glossop North End were members of the Football League between 1898 and 1915; around the turn of the 20th century, they played in Division One.
+Glossop North End were members of the Football League between 1898 and 1915; for the 1899–1900 season, they played in Division One.
 The team now plays in the North West Counties Football League Premier Division.

-The town also has a number of sports clubs, including tennis, golf, rugby union, cricket, bowls, running, cycling and sailing at Torside reservoir.
+The town also has a number of sports clubs, including tennis, golf, rugby union, cricket, bowls, running, cycling and sailing at Torside Reservoir.

 Culture

 Performing arts

 Partington Theatre is an amateur theatre with a 120-seat venue in the centre of the town.
 It runs six plays each season and was established in 1954.
 The building was started in 1914 and completed in 1917.

+Glossop Improv is an improvisation group for adults, running drop-in workshops online and in-person.

-Glossop Operatic and Dramatic Society is an amateur musical/drama society established in 1976, and Glossop & District Choral Society is a community choir founded in 1949 by Margaret Lomas.
+Glossop & District Choral Society is a community choir founded in 1949 by Margaret Lomas.

+Glossop Operatic and Dramatic Society was an amateur musical/drama society established in 1976.

 Community events

 Glossop Victorian Weekend was the biggest weekend event in Glossop and was featured on the BBC's Songs of Praise.
 The weekend included many activities, including a Grand Victorian Costume Competition and a Shop Window Competition.
 The Victorian Weekend was discontinued in 2009 due to lack of local support.
 Running parallel with the Victorian Weekend was Glossop Beer Festival, run by the Campaign for Real Ale (CAMRA) and featuring over 30 beers and a barbecue in Glossop's Labour Club.

 Glossop has a range of other cultural activities including Peak Film Society, a film club.
 Many other activities, including Glossop Folk Club take place at Glossop Labour Club.
 Also at Glossop Labour Club is the monthly Glossop Record Club, which holds vinyl listening sessions on the second Thursday of each month.

 Glossop has a thriving indoor and outdoor market where a wide selection of goods can be purchased.
 The indoor market is open every Thursday, Friday and Saturday, while the outdoor market is open every Friday and Saturday.
-The Outdoor Market is joined by the Local Produce Market on the 2nd Saturday of every month throughout the year.
+The Outdoor Market is joined by the Local Produce Market on the second Saturday of every month throughout the year.

 The Crown Inn public house at 142 Victoria Street, built in the 1840s, is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.